 The Hyundai Tucson 2019 facelift might have its first debut in the Los Angeles Auto Show

-While waiting for further disclosures from the Korean marque, check out our Hyundai Tucson 2018 Review for the local-spec model and its official 2018 SRP as follows:
+Latest updates on upcoming Hyundai cars can be found in our Complete guide to the Hyundai Philippines' local lineup.
+While waiting for further disclosures from the Korean marque, check out its official 2018 SRP as follows:

 |Model||2017 SRP||2018 SRP||Difference|

 <p>The Hyundai Tucson is a compact, five-door crossover with a front-engine, front-wheel-drive layout.
 It can fit in up to five occupants including the driver, and it has a default cargo space of 877-liters.
 For the Philippine market, the Hyundai-made model either gets a 2.0-liter inline-4 gasoline engine or a 2.0-liter turbodiesel inline-4.
 The gasoline engine option can make up to 155 horsepower and 192 Nm of torque.
 The diesel option can produce 185 horsepower and 402 Nm of torque.
 Only the entry-level GL 2.0 FWD MT is available with a six-speed manual transmission.The automatic gasoline variant uses a six-speed automatic gearbox, while the diesel variants come standard with an eight-speed automatic transmission.</p>